Updated on May 5, 2022

 Washington, D.C.

 Call Red Bear Brewing Co. a safe space.
-Call it Washington D.C.’s only 100 percent gay-owned brewery.
-Or call it just call it an amazing taproom and community hangout.
+Call it Washington, D.C.’s only one hundred percent gay-owned brewery.
+Or just call it a fantastic taproom and community hangout.
 But don’t just call it a “gay bar.”
-This is a proud place striving for equality and inclusivity in a safe and positive environment.
+This proud place strives for equality and inclusivity in a safe and positive environment.

-Started by Bryan Van Den Oever, Simon Beer, and Cameron Raspet—all who identify as Queer—Red Bear aspires to be a place of community for its diverse team members and neighbors.
+Started by Bryan Van Den Oever, Simon Beer, and Cameron Raspet—all who identify as Queer—Red Bear aspires to be a community place for its diverse team members and neighbors.
 “We have a slogan: Just like craft beer, diversity is delicious,” said Van Den Oever in an article for CraftBeer.com.
-Peruse the brewery’s core values and you’ll find diversity listed as one of its top core values along with adventurous, quality, conscientiousness, community, you, aka embracing the spirit of the unicorn.
+Peruse the brewery’s core values and you’ll find diversity listed as one of its top core values, along with adventurous, quality, conscientiousness, community, you, aka embracing the spirit of the unicorn, which is why we were honored Van Den Oever and the team joined us for Queer Beer last year!

 Rising Tide Brewing